w3c/png/Third_Edition_Explainer.md

 (compression of luminance to the darkest and brightest values supported by a display).

-It is more efficient to provide this information than to expect the final display system to compute it on the fly, especially for an image sequence, where analysis of all frames would be required to display the first frame, to present the entire sequence in a consistent way.
+It is more efficient to provide this information than to expect the final display system to compute it on the fly.
+Especially for an image sequence, where analysis of all frames must be completed prior to displaying the first frame.

 PNG stores this optional information in the same order, and using the same encoding, as